Open-TEE/Open-Tee.github.io/user_study.md

 ~~~

 It is called "usr_study_ta".
 For tracking down the bugs, you
 can use your own favorite method.
-For example, you could open up the
+For example, you could use GDB.
-source file and review it or you could use GDB or just rely on
-printf-method.
 See [tutorial](/tutorial/) for more information.

 If you have found the bugs then fix the bugs in TA source file.
 After
 editing recompile TA.